sowrabharavishankar/North-Carolina-Weather-Prediction/README.md

 ## Overview

 This repository contains a Python project for forecasting **daily maximum temperatures (TMAX)** for 30 days using a **RandomForest regression model**.
-The model is trained on historical temperature data with lag features to capture short-term temporal patterns.
+The model is trained on historical temperature data.

 The project includes: